KarolOszek/KarolOszek/README.md

 -->
 Hello 😄 My name is Karol Oszek, i am currently studying Informatics at University of Wroclaw (UWr), Poland.

-I already have some experience in python, but im looking forward in learning it more deeply.
+I already have some experience with coding in python, but im looking forward in learning it more deeply.